maitreverge/ft_transcendence/ultimate_project/databaseapi/FLO_NOTES.md

 🟧 Find a way to lock the database routes as well

-🟧 Lock all the routes (lock les routes visibles dans le front)
+⚠️ Lock all the routes (lock les routes visibles dans le front)

 🟧 DELETE ALL THE PRINT OF DEBUG WITH SENSITIVE INFOS

 🟧 DELETE THIS FLO_NOTES FILES

 🟧 DELETE ALL SENSITIVE FILES ON RASPBERRY ENDPOINT, ECT...

-🟧 XSS

-🟧 Injection SQL sur tout les formulaires

 🟧 Changer le mot de passe d'admin / Delete l'admin en production (`user_prod.csv`)